The Lily Foundation logo featuring a butterfly, hearts and an 'x' for a kiss

 A long wait for surgery

 Sadly, as time went on my hearing loss progressed, and the small hearing aids I had weren’t enough anymore.
 This was really upsetting for me and it meant I had to wear larger hearing aids with big ear moulds.
-Once again I didn’t want to wear them, and once again my hearing got worse and worse until I started to wear them and benefited from it.
+Once again I didn’t want to wear them and be different, and once again my hearing got worse and worse until I started to wear them and felt the benefit again.

 A special delivery

 At the time of writing it has been twenty three days since my implants were activated, and my hearing is better than it's been in what feels like a lifetime.
-I’m wearing my implants everyday and it all sounds natural, as If I have had them my entire life.
+I’m wearing my implants every day and it all sounds natural, as If I’ve had them my entire life.
 They even have Bluetooth so I can stream them directly to my phone and listen to it as if I was wearing headphones.
 My parents say that they have their son back, and I feel as if I have my life back.

 Donate today